scuzzydude/asimov/asimov.md

 "I know, I know, but it'll make more sense in the future looking backwards."

-"No, Kev, just because you wear a mailman's uniform wouldn't make it work.
+"No, Kev, wearing a mailman's uniform wouldn't make it work.
 I'm not getting through to you."

 "I'll just be blunt, Kev.
 No audience is ever going to buy you in any kind of Post-Apocalyptic world.
 You wouldn't last five minutes if the world ended.
 You're the good-looking dumbass farmer, it's like you'd have a target on your back."